sudarsanamrithika/sudarsanamrithika/README.md

 ## Hi there 👋

 I'm a year-2 poly student, studying Information Technology at Ngee Ann Polytechnic.
-I am passionate in pursuing a
+I am passionate in pursuing a career in full-stack development. and enjoy learning new technologies along the way.

-Below are a few of the projects I have worked on!
+Here are a few of the projects I have worked on!

 ### My projects:
 ***